Gaming Is Becoming Accessible, But We Need To Keep Asking For More

 Advertisement

-A digital accessibility specialist from Ontario, Canada, LittleNavi is one of 15% of people in the world living with disability or chronic illness, according to the World Bank.
-However, 30% of US gamers identify as disabled, as do 20% of gamers in the United Kingdom, per research firm Newzoo.
+A digital accessibility specialist from Ontario, Canada, Lorelei is one of 15% of people in the world living with disability or chronic illness, according to the World Bank.
+However, 20% of gamers in the United Kingdom, as do 30% of US gamers identify as disabled, per research firm Newzoo.
 While much progress has been made in the gaming industry in recent years, there are still barriers preventing the most inclusive experience for those living with disabilities, from a lack of basic in-game features to a broader ignorance regarding the community.
 Disability means something unique to everyone, and no individual experience, even within the same diagnosis, is the same.
-In order to move the needle toward greater accessibility in gaming, we must continue to create (and play) games with assistive technology, dismantle stigmatized perceptions of disability, and challenge ableist beliefs surrounding gaming.
+In order to move the needle toward greater accessibility in gaming, we must continue to create (and play) games with assistive technology, dismantle stigmatised perceptions of disability, and challenge ableist beliefs surrounding gaming.

 Advertisement